MystiCons/AIScouts/README.md

 **AIScouts** is a team of two members, who try to map the possibilities of machine learning and computer vision.
 The main challenge of the team is to create a sensor which detects cars on a parking place and counts the free parks.
-The parking place challenge is done with [tensorflow](https://www.tensorflow.org/) and Python 3.
-To create fast prototypes we use [tflearn](http://tflearn.org/) which is a higher-level API for tensorflow.
+The parking place challenge is done with [Tensorflow](https://www.tensorflow.org/) and Python 3.
+To create fast prototypes we use [tflearn](http://tflearn.org/) which is a higher-level API for Tensorflow.

 ---